Dunkelheit/readcache/README.md

 # readcache

-Read a file and keep its contents cached until it's modified.
+`readcache` is a module to keep the contents of a file cached in memory until the file is modified -- at that point, the file will be read again and cached until the next time it's modified.

 ## Installation